defnull/bbblb/docs/API.md

   * `server:update` Update servers and server state.
   * `server:delete` Delete servers.
   * `server:state` Change server state (ONLINE / DRAIN / OFFLINE).

+Tenant- or Server-tokens can be created with the `--tenant` or `--server` parameters.
+The scopes are mostly ignored in that case.

 ### Protecting `endMeetingURL` webhooks